 Youth Worker: S.P.A.R.K.
 (Scholastic Preparation, Arts, and Recreation for Kids) serves children ages 5-18.
 The Youth Worker designs presentations and activities to engage students in academics, the arts, and recreational activities, and assists children and teens with homework in all subject areas.
-In the summer, the Youth Worker leads activities such as field trips or day camps.
+In the summer, the Youth Worker helps lead camping trips and other activities.
 Next available January 2015.

 Early Childhood Educator: Early Childhood Educators serve preschoolers ages 3-4 in one of two Child and Family Development centers operated by CAP.
 Child development programs include teaching reasoning, communication, social, physical and emotional development as well as creative expression.
 Members serve with paid staff and other CAP Volunteers.
 Experience and/or a degree in early childhood education preferred.
 Next available August 2015.